-The Home State Effect on National Business Coalitions: Evidence from U.S. Climate Politics
+The Home State Effect on Lobbying: Evidence from U.S. Climate Politics

-Jonas Meckling and Samuel Trachtman

-University of California, Berkeley
+Jonas Meckling and Samuel Trachtman University of California, Berkeley

-Opposition from organized business interests can impede policy reform.
-Under what conditions are firms incentivized to support reform?
-We argue that in federal systems state policy and politics can have a home state effect on the national preferences of firms and firms' coalition membership.
+Organized business interests often seek to block public interest regulations, but how they engage depends on institutional context.
+We argue that in federal systems state policy and politics can have a home state effect on firm preferences and political behavior at the national level.
 State policies can force firms to absorb regulatory cost, thus reducing the marginal cost of national policies.
-In addition, firms heavily regulated at the state level have incentives to strategically align with their state governments.
-We test our argument by matching original data on the positions of large electric utilities towards the Clean Power Plan and data on ad hoc coalition membership with data measuring state policy stringency and state government positions.
+In addition, firms regulated at the state level have incentives to strategically align with their state governments to avoid future regulatory cost.
+We test our argument by matching original data on the positions of electric utilities towards the Clean Power Plan and data on ad hoc coalition membership with data measuring state policy stringency and state government positions.
 Quantitative evidence is consistent with hypotheses: both state policies and state politics influence utilities' national positions.
-Elite interviews help clarify different mechanisms.
-Our findings show how sub-national governments shape national interest group politics.
+Elite interviews clarify different mechanisms.
+Findings underscore how sub-national governments shape national interest group politics.

-Jonas Meckling (meckling@berkeley.edu) is an Associate Professor in the Department of Environmental Science, Policy, and Management at the University of California, Berkeley.
-Samuel Trachtman (sam.trachtman@berkeley.edu) is a PhD Candidate in the Department of Political Science at University of California, Berkeley.
+^{} Jonas Meckling (meckling@berkeley.edu) is an Associate Professor in the Department of Environmental Science, Policy, and Management at the University of California, Berkeley.

+Samuel Trachtman (sam.trachtman@berkeley.edu) is a PhD Candidate in the Travers Department of Political Science at University of California, Berkeley.
 The authors contributed equally.
 This paper was prepared for the annual meeting of the American Political Science Association, September 2020.